One year later: My search habits confirm the rise of AI assistants and the transforming future of SEO

 5. Early signs emerge of a shifting publisher landscape

-However, quality journalism and content do require financial investment to produce – from data acquisition to editing, server space to staff salaries.
-So where lies the balance?
-Can hybrid models arise allowing a base layer of free access while offering consumers choice for premium features?
-What drives individuals to subscribe beyond cost alone?
+However, quality journalism does require financial investment — from data acquisition to editing, server space to staff salaries.
+I don't have the answer here, and I'm not sure anyone does yet.
+Can hybrid models work — a base layer of free access with premium features?
+What makes people willing to subscribe beyond just cost?